laniolu00/CoinFlipAndDice/README.md

 # Coin Flip And Dice

 A game of coin flip and dice from codeacadamy displayinh knowledge of:

-/n-Syntax
+-Syntax,
-/n-Command Line
+-Command Line,
-/n-Control Flow
+-Control Flow ,
-/n-Loops
+-Loops,

 Enjoy and I hope you can learn a thing or two!